estii20/vera_duse/README.md

-Homepage Concept
+Website Strategy Concept

-Prepared for Vera Duse Yoga & Nutrition

-This concept illustrates the proposed homepage structure and user journey following our consultation.
+Created following our consultation to demonstrate the proposed user journey and homepage structure.